Alphabet to invest $375 million in health insurer Oscar Health

-Aug 14 (Reuters) - Alphabet Inc plans to invest $375 million in Oscar Health, helping it expand to more markets and business segments, including Medicare Advantage in 2020, the health insurance start-up said on Tuesday.
+(Reuters) - Alphabet Inc (GOOGL.O) plans to invest $375 million in Oscar Health, helping it expand to more markets and business segments, including Medicare Advantage in 2020, the health insurance start-up said on Tuesday.

 The investment comes months after Oscar Health raised $165 million in a funding round.
 Among the participants of that funding, CapitalG and Verily Life Sciences were financed by Alphabet.